 No information known.

-In the nineties, the scout section leaders were Mr David Bell and Assistant Mr Tom Reddy.
-Beavers was Mrs Jenny Ellston.
+In the nineties, John Webb continued to be the Group Scout Leader with the scout section leaders being Mr David Bell and Assistant Mr Tom Reddy.
+Beavers was Mrs Jenny Elston.
 Mr John Cobbley was also a leader but it is not known what section he volunteered in or the number within the group at that stage.
 Do you know?
 Let us know.

 During the millennium Farnsfield Scouts prepared a time capsule, which was placed in the Church Tower of St Michael’s church in Farnsfield.
 This still resides there today.

 The group had a revival during the 2010 decade.
 Mrs Karen Ashwell was Group Scout Leader for the early part of the decade where the group rose to 50 members.
 From 2015, Mr Chris Blockley took over as Group Scout Leader.
+The Cubs celebrated 100 years of being founded with a special year of activities.
+In January 2017 a new Beaver Colony was opened to meet demand by Mrs Helen Blockley.
+Later in February 2018 a second Cub pack was opened on a Thursday by Mrs Emma Turner.
 2018 saw the group celebrate its 75 years of Scouting in Farnsfield.
 With the population size the group continued to rise during the decade with 2019 seeing the group hit the largest amount of adults and young people in the millennia with 145 (and 48 on the joining list).